Want some grocery shopping tips for Keto?

 Wanna try it?
 You can get $10 off your first Instacart order here.
 Can’t fathom outsourcing your grocery shopping to a hipster startup?
 Here’s a few more options.

-Send the most disciplined person to the store
+4. Send the most disciplined person to do the low carb shopping

 Couples shopping exacerbates impulse buying.
 We tend to cheerlead each other’s bad choices to be supportive.